-- Storybench: A website partnership between the journalism school of Northeastern University and Esquire magazine that explores the use of data in story telling and visualization, with discussions of tools, designs and innovations.
+- Storybench: A website maintained by Northeastern University’s School of Journalism that explores the use of data in story telling and visualization, with discussions of tools, designs and innovations.

 - Journalism in the Age of Data: A video report on data visualization as a storytelling medium.